securehaven/dependency/README.md

-# Dependency: A straightforward DI container for Go applications.
+# Dependency: A straightforward DI container for Go

 Dependency is a lightweigt and easy-to-use dependency injection library for Go, featuring named dependencies and type-safe resolution.